 - Forgiveness: Your remaining loan balance is eligible for forgiveness after you make 20 or 25 years of payments, depending on whether you borrowed before or after July 1, 2014.

 The pay-as-you-earn (PAYE) plan is possibly the best choice for repaying your student loans — if you qualify for it.
 It comes with some benefits over IBR, including a potentially smaller monthly payment and repayment term, depending on when you took out your loans.
 It also has a unique interest benefit that limits any capitalized interest to no more than 10% of your original loan balance when you entered the program.

-- Payment Amount: You must pay 10% of your discretionary income, but never more than you would be required to repay on the standard 10-year repayment schedule.
-As with IBR, if the amount you must pay is $5 or less, your payment is $0.
-If the repayment amount is more than $5 but less than $10, you pay $10.
-If you’re married and your spouse owes any student loan debt, your payment amount is adjusted proportionally, depending on the share of debt you both owe in total.
+- Monthly Payment Amount: You must pay 10% of your discretionary income but never more than you would be required to repay on the standard 10-year repayment schedule.
+If the amount is $5 or less, your payment is $0.
+If the amount is more than $5 but less than $10, you pay $10.
+If you’re married and your spouse owes any student loan debt, your payment amount is adjusted proportionally.

 - Discretionary Income Calculations: For PAYE, your servicer calculates discretionary income as the difference between your AGI and 150% of the poverty line for your state of residence.
 If you’re married and file jointly, they include your spouse’s income in the calculation.
 They don’t include it if you file separately.